-The terms "effects" and "impacts" are synonymous in CEQ regulations (40 CFR §1508.8) and are used interchangeably in this
+The terms "effects" and "impacts" are synonymous in CEQ regulations (40 CFR §1508.8) and are used interchangeably in this Manual.

-- 4. Perform Analysis Review projects for existing conditions and potential direct and indirect effects to jurisdictional resources.
+4. Perform Analysis - Review projects for existing conditions and potential direct and indirect effects to jurisdictional resources.
 Assess the need for potential agency coordination in subsequent project phases.
-Each ETAT member performs analyses consistent with the criteria and methodologies established by the member's organization for each specific resource. - 5.
-Indicate Understanding of Purpose and Need Review the project's purpose and need and acknowledge understanding or ask for clarification from the District ETDM Coordinator.
-During the Programming Screen review, the Lead Federal Agency (if applicable) indicates acceptance of the purpose and need.
-In the event the Lead Federal Agency does not accept the purpose and need, the Lead Federal Agency provides guidance with the objective of leading to its acceptance.
-Before determining a COA, the Lead Federal Agency must accept the purpose and need.
-Federal Consistency Reviewers enter their Federal Consistency Review determinations, as well. - 6.
-Provide Comments about Potential Effects and Recommendations to Avoid or Address Effects - Comment on project concepts and alternatives based on analysis in Task 4.
+Each ETAT member performs analyses consistent with the criteria and methodologies established by the member's organization for each specific resource.

+5. Indicate Understanding of Purpose and Need - Review the project's purpose and need and acknowledge understanding or ask for clarification from the District ETDM Coordinator.
+During the Programming Screen review, the Lead Agency indicates acceptance of the purpose and need.
+In the event the Lead Agency does not accept the purpose and need, the Lead Agency provides guidance with the objective of leading to its acceptance.
+Before determining a COA, the Lead Agency must accept the purpose and need.
+Under the NEPA Assignment Program, OEM provides purpose and need acceptance for federal highway projects.

+During this step, Federal Consistency Reviewers enter their Federal Consistency Review determinations into the EST, as well.

+- 6. Provide Comments about Potential Effects and Recommendations to Avoid or Address Effects - Comment on project concepts and alternatives based on analysis in Task 4.
 Be as specific as possible.
 Submit comments in the EST for each screened alternative for the issues identified in the AOA.
 Comments should not only list resources found within the standard EST buffer areas but reflect historical documentation, previous studies, site visits, and personal knowledge of the project area.
 For example: - a) If potential direct and indirect effects could exist, comment on the type, quality, and sensitivity of the resources involved in relation to the resources' location to the proposed project and related activities.
 If the project does not impact resources of interest or a detailed evaluation is not necessary during the PD&E phase, indicate this as well. - b) If there is a concern about potential cumulative effects, provide considerations to help the Lead Agency decide on the level of evaluation needed in the environmental document (see Section 2.5 of this Manual for an explanation about the Lead Agency role).
 ETAT members are not expected to evaluate cumulative effects during the Planning and Programming Screen reviews nor assign Degrees of Effect (DOEs).
 Cumulative effects can be both positive and negative.
 See the FDOT Cumulative Effects Evaluation Handbook for more information. - c) Provide information about agency plans, studies, or other data and regulatory information that may affect the project or are affected by the project.
 Fill in data gaps and validate data, as needed. - d) Provide specific recommendations to address resource concerns which may arise during permitting, such as potential avoidance, minimization, or mitigation opportunities; be specific.